nestordemeure/shaman/shaman/shaman/readme.md

 ## What is Shaman ?

-Shaman is a header-only library that lets you do a computation while running a model of the propagation of numerical error in your code.
-In short you can instrument your code, run it and it will only display the significant digits for your outputs.

-In can be used to evaluate the numerical accuracy of an application but also to locate and reduce numerical unstabilities.
+Shaman is a header-only library that can be used to evaluate the numerical accuracy of an application but also to locate and reduce numerical unstabilities.

 ## How to use Shaman ?